DecentralizedDerivatives/Oracle_bridge/README.md

 #### Decentralized Exchange Contract

-### Structure

-### General

-### Setup
+## Setup

 	Start the mainchain at 9545
 	Open Ethereum Bridge on mainchain
 	Create contract with OARAddress

-Start the childchain at 8545
+	Start the dapp chain at 8545
-Open Ethereum Bridge on childchain
+	Open Ethereum Bridge on dapp chain
 	Create contract with OARAddress

+## Structure

+Note - all Ether should be wrapped (just do tokens)

+### Variables

+    Bridge.sol
+        uint lastUpdatedTime; // last succesful Oraclize callback uint releasePeriod; //if no Oraclize callback in this period, then all parties can withdraw ETH, (long time frame, e.g. 1 month)

-### Functions and Variables
+### Functions

+    Bridge.sol
+        deposit() // sends money to the contract withdraw() // pull money from contract that is not locked lockToken() //lock Ether on the other chain This has to be for certain number of blocks/time

+        requestUnlock() //sends Oraclize call to other chain _callback() //call from Oraclize that unlocks Ether from requested parties

 ### Walkthrouh